Charles Hovey (naval officer)

 Charles Emerson Hovey (10 January 1885 – 24 September 1911) was an officer in the United States Navy during the Philippine–American War.
 He wrote the first edition of the Watch Officer's Manual, published in 1911 and kept in print in subsequent revisions into the 21st century by the United States Naval Institute.

-Born in Portsmouth, New Hampshire, Ensign Hovey graduated from the United States Naval Academy in 1907.
+Born in Portsmouth, New Hampshire, Hovey graduated from the United States Naval Academy in 1907.
 He served aboard the USS Pampanga (PG-39) in the Philippines in 1911.
-While in charge of a shore party on the island of Basilan, Ensign Hovey was killed by gunshot when attacked by natives on 24 September 1911.
+While in charge of a shore party on the island of Basilan, Hovey was killed by gunshot when attacked by Filipinos on 24 September 1911.